delgad9/craftml/README.md

 __Print__

-# Remixing
+# Getting Started

 ## Coat Hanger

-Suppose we want to design a coat hanger consisting of four pins on a flat borad.
-Luckily, someone has already made a craft for boards.
-Someone else has already made a craft for pins.
-These crafts have been published and shared online as modules `craft-pin` and `craft-board` respectively.

-`hanger.xml`
+Let's craft a coat hanger with four pins on a flat borad.
+Luckily, we don't need to start from scratch.
+We can use existing crafts made by others to generate individual parts and use the _CraftML_ language to assemble these parts together into a coat hanger.

+Install the `craft-pin` and `craft-board` modules.

+	$ npm install craft-pin
+	$ npm install craft-board

+Create `hanger.xml` with the contents below.

 ```html
 <craft>